Kevin-Duarte/ivline/README.md

 # IV Line
 #### Developed by In Code We Speak

+Have a workstation that needs to stay online?
+Need it to shutdown or lock itself when it goes out of the network?

-IV Line is a service that executes an action (Lock, shutdown, etc.) on a client when a host goes down.
-Settings and thresholds can be modified at the settings file.
+IV Line is a lightweight Windows service that executes an action (Lock, shutdown, etc.) on a client when a host goes down.
+Settings and thresholds can be modified in the settings file.

 ### Warning and Disclaimers
 - In Code We Speak is not responsible for damages caused by this software